arnicas/interactive-vis-course/Week6/README.md

 Example: **[emissions_scatterplot_tooltip.html](emissions_scatterplot_tooltip.html)**

-Here's an alternative using a plugin, d3.tip:  http://labratrevenge.com/d3-tip/.
+Here's an alternative method using a plugin, d3.tip:  http://labratrevenge.com/d3-tip/.

-### Doing Tooltips on Lines is Sometimes Harder
+### Doing Tooltips on Lines is Sometimes Hard(ish)

 One issue with lines and tooltips is that the data is an array, and the element itself is a single entity.
 A mouseover on it won't know "where" on the line you are, unless you also add dots (we'll do that next week) or use other tricks to find your location.
 We'll do these advanced moves next week.